 - Optionally click the barriers icon and start to draw lines or polygons on the map to create barriers.

 - Select a travel mode from the drop-down list if applicable.
 The default mode is Driving Time.

 - If the specified travel mode is time-based and supports live traffic data—for example, Driving Time—choose a departure option of Leave Now or Depart At.
 If you choose Depart At, select a departure time and date.
 The departure time is set in the time zone of the place of departure.

 - Click Options to display more options.
 Check Return to start to create a round-trip route.
 If available, check Show traffic to factor real-time traffic conditions into the total time of your route.
-Toggle between MI (miles) and KM (kilometers) to control the units used to report distances in the generated set of directions.
+Switch between MI (miles) and KM (kilometers) to control the units used to report distances in the generated set of directions.